Between Brush Strokes

 Best of 2016

-Let’s face it, 2016 is a bit of a dud.
-A few of our biggest icons passed away (RIP Bowie, Prince, Snape), the climate keeps showing us who’s boss and looks pretty much fine with getting rid of us humans all-together.
-Then we finished it off watching one of the nastiest political campaigns ever, which, even after the … [Read more]
+Let's face it, 2016 is a bit of a dud.
+A few of our biggest icons passed away (RIP Bowie, Prince, Snape), the climate keeps showing us who's boss and looks pretty much fine [Read more]

 Posted in: Content, Random thoughts, Work Tagged: Content Marketing, Podcasts, Social Media, Twitter